Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 ### Surprise

 In some cases, the Adventuring Party may attempt to surprise their enemy to gain an advantage.
-To do this, the characters roll a group Stealth check with disadvantage equal to the highest Enemy Bonus.
+To do this, all characters roll a group Stealth check to sneak into combat range.

 | Result        | Outcome                                                                       |
 | ------------- | ----------------------------------------------------------------------------- |